 May cause stomach upset for those new to the regimen if used at full strength.
 Some say the taste is a bit off-putting.

-Older males feel a boost in not only mental clarity, but also testosterone.
 Easier on the stomach than taking just DHEA.
 Mood swings and appetite even out after a few days.
-Many users report their health care providers have recommended it, especially those over 50.

-Be aware of possible side effects before purchase, which include increased estrogen, acne, and irritability.
+Be aware of possible side effects before purchase, which include increased acne and irritability.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.